Hector Bellerin injury: Arsenal defender facing up to nine months out with knee ligament rupture | Goal.com

 The full-back was forced off on a stretcher in the 70th minute of the Gunners' 2-0 win on Saturday after falling awkwardly when challenging for the ball.

-And the club has now confirmed that he faces between six and nine months on the sidelines, meaning he could also be ruled out of the start of the 2019-20 campaign.
+And the club have now confirmed that he faces between six and nine months on the sidelines, meaning he could also be ruled out of the start of the 2019-20 campaign.

 "Further to the injury sustained during our match against Chelsea on Saturday, we can confirm that Hector has ruptured the anterior cruciate ligament of his left knee," a statement read.